 - Along with the application, you’ll also need to present documentary evidence such as proof of identity.
 You may also need to present a Centrelink disability pension card, supporting letter/s, photo exemption letter, and so on.

-- Once approved, you may need to pay for a permit or you may not – again, that depends on your state or territory.
+- Once approved, you may need to pay for a permit or you may not.
+Again, that depends on your state or territory.

 Not the easiest of processes, admittedly!
 But one that helps keep out dishonest people who try to get a disability parking permit because they want the concessions rather than need them.

-Parking permits for people with invisible disabilities
+Get a parking permit for people with invisible disabilities

 Something many people don’t consider is those living with invisible disabilities which affect mobility.
 Often, these disabilities aren’t immediately apparent.
 They might not use a wheelchair or mobility scooter, for instance, and may not have any “obvious” signs of limited mobility.